-It is expected that the IDNA2008 protocol will be completed and conversion tools will be available before the Application Submission period begins, and that labels will be checked for validity under IDNA2008.
+3 It is expected that conversion tools for IDNA 2008 will be available before the Application Submission period begins, and that labels will be checked for validity under IDNA2008.
 In this case, labels valid under the previous version of the protocol (IDNA2003) but not under IDNA2008 will not meet this element of the requirements.
 Labels that are valid under both versions of the protocol will meet this element of the requirements.
 Labels valid under IDNA2008 but not under IDNA2003 may meet the requirements; however, applicants are strongly advised to note that the duration of the transition period between the two protocols cannot presently be estimated nor guaranteed in any specific timeframe.
 The development of support for IDNA2008 in the broader software applications environment will occur gradually.
 During that time, TLD labels that are valid under IDNA2008, but not under IDNA2003, will have limited functionality.